V1sionaries/Landcover-Classification/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This project was completed as a senior capstone project at Sonoma State University in fall 2024.

 ### A Larger Initiative: BioSCape

 This project is part of the larger **BioSCape** initiative, a collaboration aimed at understanding biodiversity in the Greater Cape Floristic Region.